abdulah-naeem/SurveilX/README.md

 ### 3. Model Weights
 The deep learning model weights for real-time violence detection are excluded from Git.
 - Place your trained `cnn_lstm_fusion.pth` file inside the `models/` directory.
-- If the model weights are missing, the system will automatically run in **Demo / Simulation Mode** (described below).

 ### 4. Configuration
 Copy `.env.example` to `.env` and fill in your credentials: